 Which Jobs in Chicago Can You Get After Earning Your Online Degree?

 Online schools in Chicago award the degrees necessary to enter some of the fastest-growing occupations in the state.
-Nationally projected 2012-2022 growth rate, median annual wage, and degree requirements are impressive for the following four jobs:
+Nationally projected annual mean wages are impressive for the following four jobs.
+Here's the 2015 average income for Chicago-area workers.

-Chicago online schools offer programs that can help you get the training you need for one of these growing careers--learn more about your options today.
+Chicago online schools offer programs that can help you get the training you need for one of these growing careers.